Frequently Asked Questions

 What's the relationship between the IATA Dangerous Goods Regulations and the ICAO Technical Instructions?

 The IATA Dangerous Goods Regulations is a "field manual" version of the ICAO Technical Instructions.
-Written and edited by airline dangerous goods experts, the Dangerous Goods Regulations presents the requirements for shipping dangerous goods by air in a user friendly, easy to interpret format.
+Written and edited by airline dangerous goods experts, the Dangerous Goods Regulations present the requirements for shipping dangerous goods by air in a user friendly, easy to interpret format.
 It also includes additional information which can assist shippers in making sure their consignments are in compliance and will be accepted quickly and easily by the airlines.
 Finally, since IATA airlines are somewhat stricter in their requirements than the ICAO Technical Instructions, the DGR specifies more precisely how to prepare a shipment.

 We have done everything correct but the airline has refused to carry our shipment.
 What can we do?